On a chilly damp Saturday afternoon I headed under the Mersey to Birkenhead where I started in the Richmond:

 Just a few doors down the road was the beautiful ceramic frontage of the Windsor Castle, pictured in 2018:

-Sadly, no trace of the tiling remains.On to the Charing Cross:
+Sadly, it is now a shop and no trace of the tiling remains.On to the Charing Cross:

 Another "ordinary" one, again well cared for and pleasant.
 A proper two sided boozer with a servery in between the halves.
 I started in the bar side where pool players and others meant I couldn't have a good seat at a table, so I took my Carling through the doorway to the better appointed lounge side where there were plenty of comfortable seats.